Boxgrove Man: Comparative study

 The discovery of the fossils of 29 individuals of a similar age at Sima de los Huesos in Spain has allowed scientists to gain a much greater understanding of the Boxgrove fossils by a comparative study in 2022.
 The tibia was found in a higher stratigraphical level than the teeth, and is unlikely to come from the same individual.
 The 2022 study has found that the teeth fit in the morphological range of the Sima de los huesos fossils, which have been identified by aDNA as early Neanderthals.
-The tibia falls outside the Sima de los Huesos range, and would fit the last common ancestor of modern humans and Neanderthals.
-The Boxgrove fossils were dated to around 480,000 years ago.
+The tibia falls outside the Sima de los Huesos range, and would fit the last common ancestor of modern humans and Neanderthals..